RensVlooswijk/PIT-Internship/README.md

 [Return to table of contents](#table-of-contents)

+## Personal goal reflection

+Before I started working on my internship I created some personal goals, things that I really wanted to achieve during my internship.
+These were:

+##### Create a functional VR game
+During my internship I of course made a game, but before I started my personal goal was to make it functional and in VR.
+I achieved this, but not fully.
+I made a working and functional game, and  it is possible to play it in VR.
+But I didn't have time to add all the functions that I originally wanted.
+And the VR aspect is not really used other than that it is playable in VR.

+##### Make the game useful
+I presented my game to multiple teachers and everybody was very positive about what it could mean for them.
+This made me realize I made something that could actually be useful to a lot of people.
+So I also achieved this goal.

+##### Acquire general understanding of real companies/work environments
+The only goal I haven't really achieved is the general understanding of real companies.
+Since PIT is a part of a school and not really a company I didn't really get to see what it was like to work in a real company.

 ## Conclusion:

 For more detailed information about this project, its future scope, and how it can be taken forward, please refer to my [transfer document](/Documents/Transfer%20Document,md).